Kaltura - Uploading a video to Kaltura MediaSpace with Kaltura MediaSpace Go (KMS Go) app for mobile devices

 - Once the video has upload a message will display: "Video title" was uploaded successfully.
 Wold you like to Publish now?
 If you tap Yes you can edit the:

 - Title: The name of your video that will display to viewers.

 - Description: Text about your video that will display below your video.

-- Publish Settings: Publish settings determine who can see your media.
-Most often instructors will embed media in a course so only their students can see their media by following Canvas - How to upload and embed a video in Canvas using Embed Kaltura Media .
-More information on publishing settings is available in Kaltura - How to change publication settings to media and channels in Kaltura MediaSpace (UW-Madison) .
+- Publish Settings: You can leave this set to "Private" if you plan to embed this video in your Canvas course by following Canvas - How to upload and embed a video in Canvas using Embed Kaltura Media .
+More information on publishing settings is available in Kaltura - How to change publication settings to media Kaltura MediaSpace (UW-Madison) .

 - Tags: Set a unique tag to help you find a group of media.
 For example you could use a unique tag for a course like Anthro109SP2020InstructorName.

 - Usage Rights: If you're familiar with Creative Commons you can select a Creative Commons license.

 - When you are done, tap UPDATE in the upper right.

 - If you want to embed your video in a Canvas course, launch Chrome or Firefox (ideally on a desktop) and follow Canvas - How to upload and embed a video in Canvas using Embed Kaltura Media .